Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: design

 On general-purpose server hardware, it is challenging to initiate packet transmissions such that their timing cannot be influenced by concurrent, secret-dependent computations.
 Using hardware timers, events can be scheduled with cycle accuracy.
 However, the activation time and execution time of a software event handler is influenced by a myriad of factors.
 These may include (i) disabled interrupts at the time of the scheduled event; (ii) the CPU's microarchitectural, cache, and write buffer state at the time of the event; (iii) concurrent bus traffic; (iv) frequency and voltage scaling; and (v) non-maskable interrupts during the handler execution.
 Many of these factors are influenced by the state of concurrent executions on the IaaS server and may therefore carry a timing signal about secrets in those executions.

 \textbf{Masking event handler execution time.~} HyPace masks hardware state-dependent delays to make sure they do not affect the actual time of transmissions.
 A general approach is as follows.
 First, we determine empirically the distribution of delays between the scheduled time of a transmission and the time when HyPace's event handler writes to the NIC's {\em doorbell register}, which initiates the transmission.
-We measure this distribution under diverse concurrent workloads to get a good estimate of its true maximum.
-We relax this estimate further to account for the possibility that we may not have observed the true maximum and call this resulting delay $\delta_{xmit}$.
+We measure this distribution under diverse concurrent workloads to get a good estimate of its true maximum \update{and update the estimate whenever a new maximum is observed at any time during a system's execution.} We relax this estimate further to account for the possibility that we may not have observed the true maximum and call this resulting delay $\delta_{xmit}$.
 Second, for a transmission scheduled at time $t_n$, we schedule a timer event at $t_n - \delta_{xmit}$.
 Third, when the event handler is ready to write to the NIC doorbell register, it spins in a tight loop reading the CPU's clock cycle register until $t_n$ is reached and then performs the write.
 By spinning until $t_n$, HyPace masks the event handler's actual execution time, which could be affected~by~secrets.

 Unfortunately, the measured distribution of event handler delays has a long tail.
 We observed that the median and maximum delay can differ by three orders of magnitude (tens of nanoseconds to tens of microseconds).
 This presents a problem: With the simple masking approach, a single core could at most initiate one transmission every $\delta_{xmit}$ seconds, making it infeasible to achieve the line rate of even a 10Gbps link.
 Instead, we rely on {\em batched transmissions}.